sholkojr/stock-analysis/README.md

 ![Year Input](/Resources/Screenshot_Year_Input.png)

 Then the chart is populated and a run time execution dialog box is opened.
-The below show an example of the runtime results for 2017 and 2018 year executions
+The below show the runtime results for 2017 and 2018 year executions for both the original and refactored code.

 ### Output for 2017